 Dr. Smith: Yes, it is.
 If you go up to a cat and stick your nose right in the mouth, you might not find the breath to be too pleasant, but it should not make you recoil.
 When cats have the gingivostomatitis, it really stinks because their mouths are literally rotting.

-It is a horrific condition; these cats do not want to eat and may only lick a little broth, but they do not want to do any chewing.
+It is a horrific condition.
+These poor cats do not want to eat and may only lick a little broth.
+They don't want to do any chewing.

 DC: What are the contributing factors?

 Dr. Smith: The contributing factor to the gingivostomatitis is the cat’s immune system overreacting to the plaque.

 On the other hand, you can have a cat with healthy looking gums but with just one spot that looks like a little spot of gingivitis.
 That is an indication of feline odontoclastic resorptive lesions (FORLs).
 Those are like cavities that happen at the gum line.

 DC: What observable symptoms would alert owners that their pet is suffering from feline gingivitis?